 I’m a Recovering Fitness Junkie

-Why I only go to the gym once or twice per week and no longer care how much protein I eat.
-And how that’s made me a better person.
+Why I don’t care about how much protein I eat…and how that’s made me a better person.

-My simple definition seemed to stir up some emotions, both positive and negative.
-Which is usually a good indicator that people are interested in the topic and want to know more.
+My definition of a “recovering fitness junkie” seemed to stir up some emotions, both positive and negative—which is usually a good indicator that people are interested in the topic and want to know more.

-So I decided to take my two simple paragraphs about being a recovering fitness junkie, dissect them line by line, and explain what I mean and how I got here.
+So I decided to take those two paragraphs, dissect them line by line, and explain what I mean and how I got here.

 Of course, this isn’t advice for you or your situation.
 It’s just where I’ve been and where I’m at right now.